Fortifying the Castle: COVID-19 changes up home improvement project plans for 2020.

 The lesson for marketers?
 Home improvement plans have shifted – so should marketing plans.

-To learn more about consumers’ pandemic-influenced home renovation plans for 2020, download our full report.
+For the full report and to learn more about consumers’ pandemic-influenced home renovation plans for 2020, reach out to email@example.com.